the-threshold-frequency/RA2011050010077/README.md

 # VAC-WEBPAGE
-### I am Devansh Mehra, a blockchain enthusiast and smart contract developer
+### I am a blockchain enthusiast and smart contract developer, aslo have a keen interest in artificial intelligence and machine learning.